The Great Global Chip Shortage showing no signs of ending.

 The best place for a desktop or laptop is on a clean table.
 Ideally kept free of food and drink – and cleaned regularly enough to keep it dust free.
-Alternatively desktop towers can also be on wheels, held by an under desk mount, or
+Alternatively desktop towers can also be on wheels or housed in an under desk mount.

 The worst place to put a desktop is often the floor.
 Air flow is worse at ground level (especially under a desk).
 Dust also collects faster on the floor, and moves around more too – unfortunately, straight into your vents.

 Desktop cases come in all shapes and sizes; most air is most commonly filtered through the back panel.
 If nothing else, make sure the back has enough clearance for warm air to dissipate (and not collect heat in say, the corner of a room).